What are course reserves?

 What can I place on course reserve?

-- Items in the Libraries’ physical collections (e.g. books, DVDs, CDs and journal volumes, or maps when an electronic version is not available as an eResource)
+- Items in the Libraries’ physical collections (e.g. books, audio/visual materials and journal volumes, or maps when an electronic version is not available as an eResource)

 - Course packs that are an original bound copy, supplied by the course instructor